What to do if your vehicle is clamped

 We do not wheel-clamp vehicles on the public highway.
 Instead, parking tickets are issued.

-If your vehicle is clamped when parked on the public highway, it may have been by the Driving Vehicle Licensing Agency (DVLA) or by a bailiff company, also known as a civil enforcement agency.
+If your vehicle is clamped when parked on the public highway, it may have been done by the Driver and Vehicle Licensing Agency (DVLA) or by a bailiff company, also known as a civil enforcement agency.

 Driving Vehicle Licensing Agency (DVLA)